Learning Center

 Reading

-After teaching multiple comprehension skills/strategies—each in isolation—support students as they attempt to juggle all of those skills while reading a single new text.
+After teaching multiple comprehension skills/strategies—each in explicit whole-class mini-lessons—support students as they attempt to apply all of those skills within a close-reading experience.

 Build a calendar

-Although reading comprehension skills are initially taught in isolation, student success during this instructional time does not demonstrate they have “mastered” anything.
-It’s important that students aren’t just learning with blinders on.
-Consequently, the curriculum calendar should include an appropriate mixture of targeted skill instruction within explicit mini-lessons and opportunities to juggle multiple thoughts and new skills within close readings.
+Although reading comprehension skills are initially taught in isolation, student success during this instructional time does not demonstrate that they have “mastered” anything.
+Consequently, the curriculum calendar should follow individual skill instruction with opportunities to apply them within new, cold texts.
+This is the notion of readers juggling multiple, different thoughts.

 Sample calendar (2) Close-Reading Experiences